8 Myths About HSAs and FSAs

 1. Myth: Employees don’t need a Healthcare FSA or HSA, if they have medical insurance coverage

 HSAs and Healthcare FSAs are primarily used for qualified healthcare expenses.
-This may lead some people to think they’re unnecessary, if employees are already covered by a health insurance plan.
+This may make some people think they’re unnecessary if employees are already covered by a health insurance plan.
 However, these accounts offer additional benefits.
 For employees with a High Deductible Health Plan (HDHP), an HSA can mean more available funds for out-of-pocket expenses today, while enjoying tax-free savings growth for future healthcare expenses.

 Employees can use either type of account to pay for qualified healthcare expenses (with tax-free dollars) that a medical, dental, or vision plan might not cover, including copays, deductibles, prescription drugs, over-the-counter medications, and more.